robertandrews/cwp-tidy-media/README.md

 1. Upload the `wp-tidy-media` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Access "Tidy Media" settings from beneath the core "Media" menu.

 ## Storage

 WP Tidy Media does not store settings in wp_options or any core WordPress database table.

-For neatness, it uses its own distinct table, wp_tidy_media_organiser.
+For neatness, it uses its own distinct table, wp_tidy_media_organizer.

 This table is created on plugin activation, and a small number of settings is set.

 ## Removal

 The plugin tidies up after itself.
-Upon deletion, the table wp_tidy_media_organiser is deleted.
+Upon deletion, the table wp_tidy_media_organizer is deleted.
 This removes all traces of the plugin.

 Removal will not affect changes already made by this plugin - any attachments already moved will remain in their new locations.